po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/26-Evr_Git-Collaboration/README.md

 ![The pull request includes a tab labeled "Files Changed"](./Images/08-click-files-changed.png)

 * In this view you will be able to see a side-by-side comparison of what exactly has changed in your repository.
-This makes comparing code less painful and increase efficiency.
+This makes comparing code less painful and increases efficiency.

 ![The Files Changed tab displays a side-by-side comparison of changes](./Images/09-add-comment.png)

 *  In the top right corner you should see a green button labeled "Review changes".
-Once you click on the "Make changes" button a forum will appear, you will have a few options.
+Once you click on the "Review changes" button a forum will appear, you will have a few options.
 You can send a comment, send a comment along with approval to merge, or send a comment with changes that need to be made before merging.
 These tools play a key role in making sure your team stays focus and productive.

 ![The Review Changes form has options to Comment, Approve, or Request Changes](./Images/10-approve.png)